 In addition, speed affects the degree of impact and, in turn, the severity of any resulting injuries.
 For example, a bumper can absorb impact in a very minor, slow-speed collision, whereas the impact in a high-speed crash can crush the body of the car and subject the occupants to extensive force.

 What Types of Damages Can You Expect After a High-Speed Accident?

 The severity of injuries increases in relation to speed.
 Likewise, the level of liability also increases.
 Speeding is evidence of recklessness and fault.
 You can recover under your uninsured/underinsured motorist policy and the driver’s liability policies.
 In crashes involving company-owned vehicles and drivers who are on the job, the employer’s liability insurance and umbrella insurance policies provide a significant source of monetary recovery for you and your injuries and other damages.

 Furthermore, the speed at which the driver was traveling may be so high as to reach gross negligence and entitle you to punitive damages in addition to compensatory damages, such as medical bills, lost wages and pain and suffering damages.
 Punitive damages compensate you for the non-economic costs arising from your serious permanent injuries.

-Talk to a Fort Myers Car Accident Lawyer About Compensation for Injuries You Sustained in a Speeding Crash
+Talk to a Fort Myers Lawyer About Compensation for Injuries You Sustained in a Speeding Crash

 Spivey Law Firm, Personal Injury Attorneys, P.A. represents individuals injured in speeding accidents in Fort Myers and Cape Coral, all of Lee County, Charlotte County and Collier County, as well as Bonita Springs, Estero, Naples, Port Charlotte and Punta Gorda.
-Learn more about your rights and options during a free consultation with our Fort Myers car accident lawyer.
+Learn more about your rights and options during a free consultation with our lawyers.
 Call (888) 477-4839 or contact us online today.

 More Helpful Information